 Is Morocco safe?
 Insider’s guide to travel safety in Morocco

-An African country with French roots, a conservative culture and Muslim religion, Morocco intrigues with its culture and landscape, but leaves people wondering about travel safety in Morocco.
+Is Morocco safe?
+Morocco is an African country with French roots, a conservative culture and Muslim religion, and the country intrigues travelers with its culture and landscape.
+But is also often leaves people wondering about travel safety in Morocco.

 Traveling tips you find online or even what you get from many tours organizers may not be the most accurate when you are wanting to travel smart in Morocco, so I consulted with somebody who not only organizes tours but also has an in-depth personal background herself in the country and speaks some Moroccan Arabic.
 Doesn’t hurt it’s a “she,” so she can address all the questions about how to dress in Morocco and etiquette for men AND women.